Mr-Lasagne/crow/version1_tkinter/readme.md

-# Welcome to the Tkinter version of CROW.
+# CROW1

+Welcome to the Tkinter version of CROW.
 Here you will find everything you need to get started.

-The instructions folder contains guidance on setup and use of CROW.
+The instructions folder contains guidance on the setup and use of CROW1.

-If you have additional questions, or issues, please contact: linkage.hub@ons.gov.uk
+If you have additional questions, or issues, please raise an issue in the repository or contact: <linkage.hub@ons.gov.uk>